csci-185/spring2024/pages/_assignments/p1a.md

 Link your `index.html` file to your `styles.css` stylesheet using a `link` tag (like we've been practicing all semester).
 Then, add the following style rules to your `styles.css` page:

 1. Add borders (or background colors) to all of the semantic tags of your webpage.
 This will allow you to visually inspect the various regions of your website.
 If you're confused about what I mean by this, take a look at the screenshots below, where Sarah has decided to replicate the Spotify website.
+2. Use CSS Grid to create your page layout.
+    * Think about the overall grid structure (columns and rows), and then how to assign child elements to various grid regions.
-2. Use CSS Grid to create a page layout.
-Feel free to refer to your HW4 solutions to get a sense of how you might do this.
+    * Feel free to refer to your HW4 solutions to get a sense of how you might do this.
-3. Add additional borders, styling, margins, padding, etc. to any additional elements (see screenshot below for an example).
+3. Add additional borders, styling, margins, padding, etc. to any additional elements (see screenshot below for an example) to further refine your layout.
-4. Add a media query to the end of your CSS file that styles the content differently for the mobile version of the website.
+4. Add a media query to the end of your CSS file that adjusts your grid to create a mobile-friendly version of your web page.

 In the sample layouts below, note that only style rules for the CSS Grid (overarching layout), borders, and padding have been applied.
 All other styling will happen in your second deliverable.